facebookresearch/co-tracker/README.md

 - Points sampled on a regular grid on any video frame
 - Manually selected points

-Try these tracking modes for yourself with our [Colab demo](https://colab.research.google.com/github/facebookresearch/co-tracker/blob/master/notebooks/demo.ipynb).
+Try these tracking modes for yourself with our [Colab demo](https://colab.research.google.com/github/facebookresearch/co-tracker/blob/master/notebooks/demo.ipynb) or in the [Hugging Face Space](https://huggingface.co/spaces/facebook/cotracker).

+### Update: September 5, 2023
+📣 You can now run our Gradio demo [locally](./gradio_demo/app.py)!

 ## Installation Instructions
 Ensure you have both PyTorch and TorchVision installed on your system.
 Follow the instructions [here](https://pytorch.org/get-started/locally/) for the installation.
 We strongly recommend installing both PyTorch and TorchVision with CUDA support.